6 Main Highlights of Reepham Food Festival | 25th May 2025

 2. Reepham Food Festival is also an important business festival for locals.
 Visitors can buy directly from local food producers, and it’s considered beneficial for locals.

-3. Many artists choose Reepham Food Festival to showcase their artwork and do business.
-The St Micheal’s Community Hall is turned into an art gallery during this festival.
-People can visit this place and can buy items.
+3. Many artists choose the Reepham Food Festival to showcase their artwork and do business.
+During this festival, St Michael’s Community Hall is turned into an art gallery, where people can visit and buy items.

-4. The popular Local restaurants also utilize this opportunity to make a considerable profit.
-Reepham turned into a vast market for different eateries and food producers in one day.
+4. Popular Local restaurants also utilised this opportunity to make a considerable profit.
+In one day, Reepham became a vast market for different eateries and food producers.

-5. Many other activities, like a science exhibition by the local school students and cooking shows by professional and amateur chefs, are organized.
-They also offer courses and presentations on the scientific sides of different cooking styles and dishes.
-Locals, who are not related to eatery businesses, also participate in this fair differently.
+5. Many other activities, like a science exhibition by local school students and cooking shows by professional and amateur chefs, are organised.
+They also offer courses and presentations on the scientific aspects of different cooking styles and dishes.
+Locals who are not related to eatery businesses also participate in this fair differently.

 6. The profit from this festival is mainly used to support the Sunshine Cafe for people with memory loss and other charity events of the Reepham Rotary Club.